pstrawberrie/newstreamer/README.md

 ## Notes
 #### Some Note Heading
-*Some Note Category*
+*Some Note Category Needs Double Space*
 Some note description

-- Some Note List Item 1
+- Some LI 1
-  - Some item in LI 1
+  - Some subitem in LI 1